-There is no prohibition on still and video cameras, tape recorders as long as they're registered with a custom official, printed matters considered unsuitable by the Chinese government are prohibited.
-Customs regulations forbid the export of art objects created prior to 1959 or souvenirs in amounts demed to be excessive.
+There is no prohibition on still and video cameras, tape recorders as long as they're registered with a customs official, printed matters considered unsuitable by the Chinese government are prohibited.
+Customs regulations forbid the export of art objects created prior to 1959 or souvenirs in amounts deemed to be excessive.

 Tibet has only a handful of towers and Tibetan cuisine is not exactly the most varied in the world.
-It is handy to carry, anything that can be brewed with hot, water instant coffee, drinking chocolate, tea (bags) soup cubes, powered milk, other food items worth considering are instant noodles, vegemite, nuts and raisins, chocolate, dry foods and biscuit.
+It is handy to carry, anything that can be brewed with hot, water instant coffee, drinking chocolate, tea (bags) soup cubes, powdered milk, other food items worth considering are instant noodles, vegemite, nuts and raisins, chocolate, dry foods, and biscuit.

 Government offices are usually closed on SATURDAY and SUNDAY.

 RENMINBI, the people's money used by millions of Chinese everyday, circulates in notes of 1,2,5,10 and 50, 100 yuan, 1,2 and 5 jiao; There are also coins for 1,2 and 5 fens.
 With the Chinese currency Renminbi, one yuan is divided into 10 jiao, into 10 fens (US$ 1= 8 yuan).